 Kentucky Eagle Inc. has been serving Central Kentucky for 64 years.
 The family-owned business is committed to reinvesting and growing with the times and is a total beverage distributor with more than 400 brands of domestic, craft and import beers, spirits, wines, ciders, specialty beverages and a variety of other products.
 Kentucky Eagle Inc. has been a sponsor with Keeneland since 1998.

 In 2014, Lane's End Farm became the presenting sponsor of the Queen Elizabeth II Challenge Cup (G1) during the Fall Meet.
-A leading Keeneland sales consignor, Lane's End is located in Woodford Country in the heart of Central Kentucky.
+A leading Keeneland sales consignor, Lane's End is located in Woodford County in the heart of Central Kentucky.

 The Lexus Store of Lexington is the only Lexus dealer in Central Kentucky.
-In 2005, Lexus began sponsoring the Raven Run Stakes (G2), a 7-furlong race for 3-year-old fillies that is run during the Fall Meet.
+In 2005, Lexus began sponsoring the Raven Run (G2), a 7-furlong race for 3-year-old fillies that is run during the Fall Meet.

 The Maker's Mark distillery, which is nestled in a valley in Loretto, Ky., is a National Historic Landmark.
 The first case of Maker's Mark ever sold was to Keeneland in the late 1950s.
 In 1997, the relationship led to Maker's Mark's sponsorship of the Spring Meet's Grade 1 race now called the Maker's 46 Mile.
 Maker's Mark and Keeneland annually collaborate on a collector's bottle with proceeds benefiting a local charity.
 To date, more than $6 million has been donated to local organizations.